nicenzhou/edge-gwas/docs/statistical_model.rst

 3. Biological mechanism suggests specific inheritance pattern
 4. Follow-up of candidate genes with known inheritance
 5. Large sample size available (>5,000 samples)
+6. Outcome is non-normal (use transformations)
+7. Need interpretable inheritance patterns

 **Additive GWAS may be sufficient when:**